 Table of Contents

-• Learn the basic concepts, composition, and workflow of a session through Introduction to ARSession.
+• Understand the basic concepts, components, and workflow of sessions through Introduction to ARSession.

-• Learn the basic concepts, states, and lifecycle of a target through Target.
+• Understand the basic concepts, statuses, and lifecycle of targets through Target.

-You can use the TargetController.IsTracked property to determine whether the target is being tracked.
+You can use the TargetController.IsTracked property to determine if the target is being tracked.

-You can use the TargetController.TargetFound and TargetController.TargetLost events to handle situations where the target is tracked or lost.
+You can use the TargetController.TargetFound and TargetController.TargetLost events to handle when the target is tracked or lost.

-For example, the following code demonstrates the process of playing a video when the target is tracked and pausing the video playback when the target is lost:
+For example, the following code demonstrates playing a video when the target is tracked and pausing video playback when the target is lost:

 target.TargetFound += () =>